Geometry of horospherical varieties of Picard rank one: Introduction

-In all cases above, the dimension of the moduli space $\Mod{d}{n}{X}$ is equal to the expected dimension $\dim X + d c_1(X) + n-3$.
-This implies that the Gromov-Witten invariants are enumerative and proves, in particular, a conjecture stated in the second author's PhD thesis (see Corollary \ref{cor:enum}).
+In all cases above, the dimension of the moduli space $\Mod{d}{k}{X}$ is equal to the expected dimension $\dim X + d c_1(X) + k-3$.
+This implies that the Gromov--Witten invariants are enumerative and proves, in particular, a conjecture stated in the second author's PhD thesis (see Corollary \ref{cor:enum}).
+It is worth noting that the moduli space $\Mod{d}{k}{X}$ is not irreducible and/or has non--expected dimension whenever $c_1(Z) > c_1(X)$ and $d$ is large enough.
+Here $Z$ is the unique closed $Aut(X)$-orbit in $X$(see Corollary 2.3 and the proof of Theorem \ref{thm:irr}).